ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-09-05-how-transparent-is-your-software-project-budget.md

 Here are practices to lower the project costs, that we use on different projects.

 1. **Limited work in progress (WIP)**, focusing.
 It is a well known Kanban practice, that allows one to keep minimum work 'on their plate'.
 It enforces focusing, enables flexibility, reduces double work and reworks, shortens the delivery time.
-“Grasp all, lose all”.
+"Grasp all, lose all".
     [![Archery targeting is a metaphor for the limiting work in progress (WIP)](https://issart.com/blog/wp-content/uploads/2018/09/archery-targeting-focusing-limiting-work-in-progress-1024x682.jpg)](https://issart.com/blog/wp-content/uploads/2018/09/archery-targeting-focusing-limiting-work-in-progress.jpg)
 2. **Concise documentation**.
 Full project documentation is [a dream](https://www.researchgate.net/publication/265416695_Requirements_Fixation).
 And this dream is oftenly able to burn the project budget.
 Because, the more comprehensive are the docs, the more effort is needed to keep them up to date.
 Keep the documentation as simple as possible.
-One of the core Agile values is “Working software over comprehensive documentation”.
+One of the core Agile values is "Working software over comprehensive documentation".
 Let your product (and its source code) **document itself**.
 Make **checklists** instead of long articles, start from short lists of the system entities, use cases and components.
 3. **Corresponding skills for each task**.
 If you have simple routine tasks assigned to your high-skilled expensive team members, try to assign those tasks to cheaper staff.
 Let everybody do their business.
 4. **Flexible scope**.
 It is impossible to reach all the three goals at once: low budget, tight timeline and highest scope/quality.
 A project manager has to trade between these constraints due to the project management triangle.
 If a feature of the product is not necessary or seems to be not very profitable, you can try to move it to future development phases or put it on hold.
     [![Project management triangle is a good illustration for three main constranints of a software project: Scope, Budget (Cost) and Schedule / Quality.](https://issart.com/blog/wp-content/uploads/2018/09/Project_management_triangle-300x228.png "Project management triangle is a good illustration for three main constranints of a software project: Scope, Budget (Cost) and Schedule / Quality.")](https://issart.com/blog/wp-content/uploads/2018/09/Project_management_triangle.png)